 Anytime you do something more than once, you should create a documented system.
 Following up with guests, connecting people into groups, recruiting volunteers and talking about money…each of these needs a proven system to run smoothly.

 You don’t have to personally love systems to see the benefit, and there are lots of ways that non-systems people can implement healthy systems.
-If you need help with systems, my book Streamline will help.

 #6 – They have coaches and mentors.

 It’s important to recognize that most people in your church need and want something from you.
 They are constantly making withdrawals on your time and energy.
 That’s why it’s so important to intentionally get around people who make deposits into your life.

 Our coaching community is a great place to start, but even if we’re not the right fit for you, make sure you get these people in your life.